 Mount Rushmore National Memorial Quarter – The Mount Rushmore National Memorial Quarter honors the site in South Dakota that boasts almost three million visitors a year.
-These visitors come from all over the globe to view a sculpture of the faces of four of the most famous presidents in United States history: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
+These visitors come from all over the globe to view a sculpture of faces of four of the most famous presidents in United States history: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.

 It took almost 15 years to carve the four presidents into the mountain, all but one year under the supervision of Gutzon Borglum.
 His son finished the carving, with the help of many others, carrying on his father’s legacy.